Luke-k-dev/IUSiloChat/docs.md

 Client(username)
     args: string username

-start()
+start(rate = 0.1, get_old_events = False)
     Starts the client on a new thread.
+The value of rate determines the amount of time between each read/write, in seconds.
+If get_old_events is set to True, the client will put every stored event into the event queue upon startup.
+Otherwise, it will only put events that occur after startup. keyword args: number rate, bool get_old_events

 end()
     Ends the client thread.